BetterMontreal/BetterMontreal.github.io/fr/creer.md

 #Url to your cover photo for your event. [optional - default will be used if not given]
 cover: "https://frontendmasters.com/assets/es6-logo.png"

-#The date of the event
+#date of the event
 date:   2016-02-01 16:04:19 +0000

-#Start time of the event
+#start time of the event
 start_time: "12:00"

 #end time of the event
 end_time: "13:00"

 #event organizer details

-#event organizer details
 organizer: "Paul Cuciureanu"

-#Make sure you setup your Organiser details in the _data directory in the community.yml file
+#Organiser details go in the _data directory in the community.yml file

+#Add your organiser details if you have named an organizer not yet in the data

 ---
 {% endhighlight %}